Robley D. Evans (admiral): The Great White Fleet

 Rear Admiral Evans commanded the Great White Fleet 16 April 1907 from Hampton Roads, Virginia, in its passage from the Atlantic Ocean through the Straits of Magellan to the Pacific Ocean, where he was relieved of command in San Francisco, California, 9 May 1908, because of ill health.

 Admiral Evans retired from the Navy upon reaching the mandatory retirement age of 62 on 18 August 1908.

 He died in Washington, DC, on 3 January 1912.

 Honors

 Rear Admiral Evans was awarded the Civil War Campaign Medal, Sampson Medal, and Spanish Campaign Medal.

-On November 6, 1878 he was elected as a first class companion of the Massachusetts Commandery of the Military Order of the Loyal Legion of the United States and was assigned insignia number 1863.
-On February 1, 1882 he transferred to the District of Columbia Commandery as a charter member.
+On 6 November 1878 he was elected as a first class companion of the Massachusetts Commandery of the Military Order of the Loyal Legion of the United States and was assigned insignia number 1863.
+On 1 February 1882 he transferred to the District of Columbia Commandery as a charter member.
 In 1888 he became a companion of the Pennsylvania Commandery of the Military Order of Foreign Wars.

-Legacy
+Legacy and personal life

 Two destroyers, USS Evans (DD-78), launched 30 October 1918, and USS Evans (DD-552), launched 4 October 1942, were named in his honor.

 Evans Avenue in San Francisco is named for him.
 Evans Street in Newport, Rhode Island is also named for him.

+Franck Taylor Evans, a captain in the United States Navy, was his son.